oscar-wallis/QHPC_Tutorial/README.md

   * `QRMI` : `https://github.com/qiskit-community/qrmi/blob/main/INSTALL.md` + you will need to `pip install mpi4py` as well.

 The `run.sh` bash exports the `QRMI` variables, for more info check `https://github.com/qiskit-community/qrmi/blob/main/examples/qiskit_primitives/ibm/README.md`, then starts the `parallel_qpus.py` that loads these variables and runs the heterogenous workflow.

+For more info on how to create and access API Keys and Instance CRNs, please visit `https://quantum.cloud.ibm.com/docs/en/migration-guides/classic-iqp-to-cloud-iqp`.